KyleAlbright/HarryPotterAndTheEmployeeDatabase/README.md

 Learn more about my [mit](https://choosealicense.com/licenses/mit) license.

 ### [Description](#table-of-contents)
 In this challenge, we where asked to create an employee database.
 In this app you can do a number of different things such as view different departments, roles, and employees.
 You can also add employees, roles, and departments, as well as update an employee's role; in the case they get a promotion.
 As a bonus this week we where tasked with a few other functions.
 I chose to add the delete employee, role, and department functionality.
 I also added the option to update an employees manager, and salary.
-Lastly I also made it an option to view employee by department.